The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 Elon Musk’s view on college degrees

-I want to dive into Elon’s view on college too before I start my list.
+I want to dive into Elon’s view on college before I start my list.
 I think it’s important, given he’s leading the bleeding edge of tech.

-He even stated, “I don’t consider going to college evidence of exceptional ability.”
+To top it off, he stated, “I don’t consider going to college evidence of exceptional ability.”
 He then continues with examples of Bill Gates and Steve Jobs.

 Even more, this shows how universities still operate in the old way of teaching from decades ago.